cncf/wg-coc/coc-committee-charter-proposed.md

 In the first election, 2 Maintainers shall be elected.
 The Maintainer with the highest number of votes shall serve as the primary Maintainer representative, and the runner up shall serve as an alternate.
 Maintainers shall have 2 year terms that are staggered so that only 1 of the Maintainer representative seats is up for election year.
 To enable staggered terms, the primary Maintainer representative elected in the first election shall have a term of 1 year.
 The term for each other Maintainer representative shall be 2 years, and the Maintainer representative shall serve as an alternate the 1st year of their term and as a primary committee member the 2nd year of their term.

 There is no limit on the number of terms an individual can serve on the CoC Committee.
 There will be no fixed terms for the TOC, CNCF TAG Contributor Strategy, or Governing Board representatives.
-The TOC and TAG-Security may replace their designated representatives at any time.
+The TOC and TAG-Contributor Strategy may replace their designated representatives at any time.
 However, for continuity, it is highly encouraged that each representative serve for a duration of 1 year or longer.

 If any primary member of the CoC Committee is inactive on the committee for more than 6 months, it is highly encouraged that they resign, and if they do not resign, the remaining CoC Committee members may vote to remove them.
 If the individual who resigns is an elected Maintainer representative, the remaining CoC Committee members will decide whether to hold a special mid-cycle election to fill the vacancy or invite an alternate to fill the vacancy.